Melding Wildlife Surveys to Improve Conservation Inference: Methods

 For undetected groups, $z_{itl}$, $N^{A}_{itl}$, $d_{itl}$, and $\epsilon_{itl}$ were all unknown and hence estimated.
 To denote the observed and unobserved components of partially latent parameters, we use the superscripts $o$ and $u$, respectively.
-Heuristically, we conceptualize the model as proposing groups of LEPC that the aerial survey may have missed; we proposed a group of LEPC with count $N^{A, u}_{itl}$, distance from the transect $d^{u}_{itl}$, and on side $\epsilon^{u}_{itl}$ of the transect, and then used the observations from our detected groups (i.e., $\bm{N}^{A, o}$, $\bm{d}^{o}$, $\bm{\epsilon}^{o}$) to determine if group $l$ could have been part of our sample population (i.e., $z^{u}_{itl}=1$) but went undetected (i.e., $v_{itl}=0$).
+Heuristically, we conceptualize the model as proposing groups of prairie-chicken that the aerial survey may have missed; we proposed a group of prairie-chicken with count $N^{A, u}_{itl}$, distance from the transect $d^{u}_{itl}$, and on side $\epsilon^{u}_{itl}$ of the transect, and then used the observations from our detected groups (i.e., $\bm{N}^{A, o}$, $\bm{d}^{o}$, $\bm{\epsilon}^{o}$) to determine if group $l$ could have been part of our sample population (i.e., $z^{u}_{itl}=1$) but went undetected (i.e., $v_{itl}=0$).
 We chose the prior distributions for $d_{itl}$ and $\epsilon_{itl}$ to induce a uniform distribution of groups within the survey region.
 See Web Appendix A for a full description of prior distributions. \cite{Royle2009} referred to the total number of both observed and unobserved groups as the super population, and the size of the super population, $M$, must be specified \textit{a priori}.
 Web Appendix B discusses recommendations for choosing $M$.
 We calculate the total number of groups in the sample population of region $i$ during year $t$ as the derived quantity $L^{A}_{it}=\sum_{l=1}^{M}z_{itl}$.
+Note that in this data augmentation framework $L^{A}_{it}$ includes the detected groups as well as groups that may have existed in the survey region but went undetected.

-The aerial survey was conducted during the breeding season to maximize detection of leks, but smaller, non-lekking groups as well as individual LEPC were also detected.
-We accounted for the occurence of lek and non-lek observations in the observed LEPC counts using a zero-truncated Poisson (ZTP) mixture model
+The aerial survey was conducted during the breeding season to maximize detection of leks, but smaller, non-lekking groups as well as individual prairie-chicken were also detected.
+We accounted for the occurrence of lek and non-lek observations in the observed prairie-chicken counts using a zero-truncated Poisson (ZTP) mixture model

 where $\omega_{itl}$ is the indicator of whether group $l$ is a lek, $\lambda_{it}$ is the mean number of individuals per lek in region $i$ during year $t$, and $\lambda_0$ is the homogeneous mean number of individuals for non-lek observations.
-Both distributions in the Poisson mixture (2) are zero-truncated because if a group exists, it must have $\ge1$ individuals.
+Both distributions in the Poisson mixture (\ref{Poissonmixturemodel1})-(\ref{Poissonmixturemodel2}) are zero-truncated because if a group exists, it must have $\ge1$ individuals.